axiom-data-science/portal-docs/how-to/map/map-use-polygon-tool.rst

 #.
 To delete the shape, click the ``Trash can`` icon next to the polygon tool.

-For more information, please see the :ref:`polygon-tool-overview` section.
+For more information, please see the :ref:`Polygon Tool <polygon-tool-overview>` section.